7 Best Campgrounds in New England for 2026

 Best time: July and early August for reliable weather and warm water.
 June brings blackflies.
 September brings cold snaps.

 Pro tip: Book waterfront sites—Moosehead sunrise views justify the upgrade.
 Bring binoculars.
 Moose activity peaks during early morning and dusk hours around the shoreline.
+Reserve prime sites 4-6 weeks ahead for July dates.

 Planning Your New England Trip